Part 1: The Basics

 What you’ll Need

-Generally, you’ll need a painted army (most events require a three-color and based standard of painting), dice, measuring tape, army lists, and your rules.
-Generally speaking, you should bring the actual rulebooks and not just whatever prints out on your battlescribe output, plus printouts of any relevant FAQs you’re going to be referencing regularly.
-You’ll also probably want to bring your army’s datacards as well.
-This isn’t required, but it’s certainly nice to have, and having physical cards can be a good way to remind yourself of what your options are and what units are being affected by what powers and abilities.
+Generally, you’ll need a painted army (most events require a three-color and based standard of painting, though particularly in the US you may find there are local “Rogue Trader Tournaments” or “RTTs”, one-day events run mainly for practice and without painting requirements), dice, measuring tape, army lists, and your rules.
+Generally speaking, you should bring the actual rulebooks and not just whatever prints out on your Battlescribe output, plus printouts of any relevant FAQs you’re going to be referencing regularly.
+If you don’t want to be carrying a bunch of paper around, having them available on a tablet or something can also suffice – the important thing is that your opponent and, potentially, a judge needs to be able to read any rule you’re referencing.
+If you’re less confident in your ability to remember everything your army can do you’ll also probably want to bring your army’s datacards as well, if you own them.
+It isn’t required, but it’s certainly nice to have, and having physical cards can be a good way to remind yourself of what your options are and what units are being affected by what powers and abilities.

 Most tournaments will require you to submit your army list to a judge before the event starts, and will require you share your list with your opponent before each game.
-So plan to bring multiple copies of your list (1 per game, plus 2 extras) and make sure the copies are easy to read and well-laid out, in such a way that it’s easy to see what your total CP, free relic, and warlord choices are.
+So plan to bring multiple copies of your list (1 per game, plus 2 extras) and make sure the copies are easy to read and well-laid out, in such a way that it’s easy to see what units you’re bringing, and any other choices such as relics or Warlord traits used, which is particularly important in 9th edition which requires those things to be on your list.
+If your event is using BCP, it may just be sufficient to have it in the app – but a printed copy can be polite since not everyone is going to want to try and process your list on their phone screen.

 Finally, you’ll want an easy way to move your army around.
 Many players bring a display board for this purpose, but if you aren’t going for best painted, a simple tray, or cardboard box lid can get the job done.
 Players often refer to this as a “movement tray”, which confusingly is different to moving trays used during the game to sort large units (which we’ll talk about later on in Part 2)